mbaudier/SEDAP-Express/README.md

 ### SampleUDPClient
 Almost the same client as the TCP variant, but for use cases in which only UDP can be used or is required for other reasons.

+### SampleMQTTClient
+If you have for instance a central MQTT server and want to use that, this is an example of how to implement that.

 ### SampleRESTClient
 If you want to implement a REST API client for SEDAP Express, you can use this sample client as a basis.
 It already contains everything you need for a smooth start.